LeoUtas/bird_classification_react-native/README.md

 -   Model speed performance
 -   Better notification messages (e.g., SignUp, SignIn, etc.)
 -   More user-friendly authentication mechanism
+-   Simulate a case study of having a huge amount of users

 Please give me your suggestion, thank you